Physical Ability Testing

 We send you the results immediately after the candidate completes the test protocol.
 You can rescind a job offer if the candidate does not meet the job requirements.

 Frequently Asked Questions

 Studies show that starting a testing program can actually save $7 for every dollar spent.
 The average work-related strain costs nearly $24,000 including medical costs and indemnity payments.
 If you can prevent only one strain you’ve probably paid for the whole program.

 Won’t our hiring process be slowed down by adding another test?

 Most of the time the PAT results are ready before the background screening is completed.
-PAT results are provided to you within 30 minutes of the employee completing the test.
+Physical ability testing results from our Wichita clinic are provided to you within 30 minutes of the employee completing the test.